 The H-32 filter costs more than the H-31 and H-33 filters.
 It also lasts twice as long.

 Below, we ordered the replacement filters from H-31 to H-33.
-Click the images to check the current lowest prices for each at Amazon:
+Click the images to check the current prices for each at Amazon #ad:

-As several owners pointed out, the annual replacement filter cost certainly isn’t the cheapest option out there.
-However, cheap doesn’t equal good in the water filter realm.
+The annual replacement filter cost certainly isn’t the cheapest option out there.
+However, cheapness doesn’t equal good in the water filter realm.